zearen-wover/lambda-pad-games/README.md

 First, we need to convert the module declaration to reflect it's new home and do our tweaking.

-    - module Game.LambdaPad.Games.Minecraft ( minecraft ) where
+    - module Game.LambdaPad.Games.Minecraft
-    + module Games.Minecraft ( minecraft ) where
+    + module Games.Minecraft
     ...

 Next we edit the config.